coreyward/sanity-image/README.md

 making it easy to see if this is the thing you are looking for, here’s a quick example of most of what you’ll need to know:

+**Simplest Case**:

+This will render the image out assuming it will be displayed at half its original width with a srcSet included (multiplies vary based on original image size):

 ```tsx
 import { SanityImage } from "sanity-image"